 RemotingServices.Marshal Method (MarshalByRefObject, String, Type)

-- The URI the object specified in the Obj parameter is marshaled with.
-Can be a null reference (Nothing in Visual Basic).
+The URI the object specified in the Obj parameter is marshaled with.
+Can be null.

 The specified Type is used by the remoting infrastructure to limit the scope of the exposed type hierarchy.
 For example, if object A derives from object B, which derives from object C, and Marshal is called, then the client can cast the proxy between C and B but not to A.

 During marshaling, the context from the current thread is used, not the context that was active when the object was created.

 You cannot associate a URI with a proxy for one of two reasons: either the URI was generated at the server side for the object it represents, or the object is well known, in which case the URI is known.
 For this reason, if the Obj parameter is a proxy, an exception will be thrown.
 For custom proxies this restriction is relaxed because the transparent proxy is treated as the server object.